AIcrowd/learning-to-smell-starter-kit/README.md

 #### Debug submission

-In order to test end to end pipeline, you can make debug submission as well by making `debug_submission: true` in `aicrowd.json`.
+In order to test end to end pipeline, you can make debug submission as well by making `"debug": true` in `aicrowd.json`.

 * Wouldn't be counted towards your daily submission limit, and have seperate counter
 * Scores of such submission wouldn't be counted for the leaderboard